Physician Assistant Studies (MPAS)

 Vision & Mission

-The vision of Chatham's MPAS program is, "To strive for excellence in physician assistant education whose graduates are known as outstanding clinicians in the community and leaders in the profession trained by faculty who are recognized for developing and researching innovative curricular methods."View Full Vision and Mission : Checkerboard 8 - Vision & Mission
+The vision of Chatham's MPAS program is, "To strive for excellence in physician assistant education whose graduates are known as outstanding clinicians in the community and leaders in the profession trained by faculty who are recognized for developing and researching innovative curricular methods."View Full Vision, Mission & Program Competencies : Checkerboard 8 - Vision & Mission

 Integrated Degree Program